-On top of the \$2,750 per day, we have not even considered the daily cost of staying in your camp.
+On top of the \$2 750 per day, we have not even taken into account the daily cost of staying in your camp.
 Let's say the average daily rate of an African safari camp is \$325 per person per day.
-Don't forget the additional costs such as airfares, travel insurance, safari clothes, equipment, film, house and pet minders, many hours spent researching the safari, surfing the net, speaking to tour operators, reading books and watching videos on Africa and its wealth of flora and fauna.
+Don't forget the additional costs such as air fares, travel insurance, safari clothes, equipment, fi Im, house and pet minders, many hours spent researching the safari, surfing the net, speaking to tour operators, reading books and watching videos on Africa and its wealth of flora and fauna.